joergkrause/nyaf/README.md

 }
 ~~~

-The `LifeCycle`-enum has these fields:
+Note, that the method has lower case "l".
+The `LifeCycle`-enum (upper case "L") has these fields:

 * `Init`: Start, ctor is being called.
 * `Connect`: Component connects to backend